Seller-Financing CONTRACT

 Amendment and Modification Clause: Things don't always go according to plan.
 That's why we need a bit of flexibility!
 This clause outlines that any changes to the addendum need to be agreed upon and written down by both parties.

 Want a hassle-free seller financing deal?
 A clear, detailed addendum is the key.
-Let Butterscotch help you nail it.
+Simplify the process with Butterscotch's customizable templates!

 A seller's financing contract addendum ensures everyone's speaking the same language when it comes to the financing part of the deal.
 With Butterscotch, you can create, customize, and manage these addenda easily, making the whole process a breeze.